zakhvataev/wiki_network/README.md

 ### Network Summary

 - Network source and the description of preprocessing steps.
-- Type of the graph: directed/undirected, heterogeneous/homogeneous, weighted/unweighted, etc.
+- Type of the graph: directed/undirected, weighted/unweighted, etc.
 - Node/Edge attributes.
 - Number of nodes and edges.
 - Diameter, radius.
 - Clustering coefficient (global, average local, histogram).
 - Average path length (histogram).
-- Degree distribution, fitted models by regression/MLE/KS-test.
+- Degree distribution.
 - Gorgeous network layout.
 Try to show that your network has some structure, play with node sizes and colors, scaling parameters.
 Tools like Gephi may be useful here.

 ### Structural Analysis